apache/gravitino/docs/manage-relational-metadata-using-gravitino.md

 * `dropTable`  removes both the metadata and the directory associated with the table from the file system if the table is not an external table.
 In case of an external table, only the associated metadata is removed.
 * `purgeTable` completely removes both the metadata and the directory associated with the table and skipping trash, if the table is an external table or the catalogs don't support purge table, `UnsupportedOperationException` is thrown.

-Hive catalog and lakehouse-iceberg catalog supports `purgeTable` while jdbc-mysql and jdbc-postgresql catalog doesn't support.
+Hive catalog and lakehouse-iceberg catalog supports `purgeTable` while jdbc-mysql, jdbc-postgresql and lakehouse-paimon catalog doesn't support.

 ### List all tables under a schema